ripyanr/canvas-api-php-library/README.md

 # Version History

+## 0.5.1

+- Adds ability to dynamically make call without Authorization / Bearer header
+- Adds ability to dynamically tell Guzzle adapter to URL-encode the params (some POST requests need this)

 ## 0.5

 - Support for multipart (file uploads).
 No helpers (yet) to formulate multipart or other data.